 These 15th-century carved seats are on the back row of the Quire choir stalls.
-They are much heavier than they look: please ensure your singers use the utmost care (and both hands) should they need to raise or lower them, or preferably ask the duty verger.
+They are much heavier than they look: please ensure your singers ask the duty verger to move them, or at the very least use the utmost care (and both hands) should they need to raise or lower them.